Learning in a Small/Big World: Results

-The intuition of the proposition is as follows: individual $A$ always chooses action~$1$ as he does not have sufficient cognitive resources to learn.
-On the other hand, when $\nu$ is small enough, and when $\Upsilon$ is much larger than $\tau$, it is more beneficial for individual $B$ to focus on learning state~$2$ and~$3$ as the signals that support the two states are more informative.
-As a result, he never chooses action~$1$ and thus never agrees with individual~$A$.\footnote{One may argue that after seeing individual $B$ choosing action~$2$ or~$3$, individual $A$ should change his action.
+I prove the Corollary with an example where $M_A=1<M_B=2$, $N=3$, and $u(\omega,\omega)=1>u(\omega,\omega')=0$ for all $\omega$ and $\omega'\neq\omega$.
+Importantly, state~$1$ is a priori more likely than state~$2$ and~$3$, while it is easier to distinguish state~$2$ and~$3$ than to distinguish state~$1$ and state~$2$, or state~$1$ and state~$3$.\footnote{Mathematically, $\sup_{s}\frac{f^{3}(s)}{f^{2}(s)}\sup_{s}\frac{f^{2}(s)}{f^{3}(s)}>\sup_{s}\frac{f^{1}(s)}{f^{2}(s)}\sup_{s}\frac{f^{2}(s)}{f^{1}(s)}$.} In this example, individual $A$ always chooses action~$1$ as he does not have sufficient cognitive resources to learn.
+On the other hand, if $p^{1}$ is not too large compared to $p^2$ and $p^3$, individual~$B$ ignores state~$1$.
+He takes advantages of the informative information structure to distinguish state~$2$ and~$3$, such that he can be confident that he doesn't take action~$2$ in state~$3$ and vice versa.
+Thus, as long as state~$1$ is not a priori too likely, ignoring it would yields a higher utility.\footnote{One may argue that after seeing individual $B$ choosing action~$2$ or~$3$, individual $A$ should change his action.
 However, this is not possible as he has only one unit of memory capacity $M=1$ and thus has to effectively commit to one action.
-In particular, one can generalize this framework to which the two individuals also see each others' actions as signals and Proposition~$\ref{prop_disagreementbasedonM}$ would still hold.}

-Proposition~\ref{prop_disagreementbasedonM} shows that even when individuals have the same prior beliefs and the same knowledge about the signal structures, they can be bound to disagree with each other after receiving a large amount of public information.\footnote{Note that although this example imposes strong assumptions in particular on the size of bounded memory of individual $A$, it generates a strong form of disagreement in which the two individuals disagree asymptotically with certainty.
-Similar intuition implies that even when the assumption is relaxed, the difference in $M$ would lead to asymptotic disagreement at least probabilistically.} This result proposes a different channel of asymptotic disagreement that is in contrast with the existing explanations that assume different individuals have different prior beliefs or perceive signals in different ways.
+In particular, one can generalize this framework to which the two individuals also see each others' actions as signals and Proposition~$\ref{prop_disagreementbasedonM}$ would still hold.} To sum up, as individual $A$ has a lower cognitive ability, his learning and actions would depend a lot on the prior belief, while individual $B$ has the ability to take advantage of the information structure.\footnote{Note that although this example imposes strong assumptions in particular on the size of bounded memory of individual $A$, it generates a strong form of disagreement in which the two individuals disagree asymptotically with certainty.
+Similar intuition implies that even when the assumption is relaxed, the difference in $M$ would lead to asymptotic disagreement at least probabilistically.} As a result, they adopt different updating mechanisms which leads to disagreement.